In order to access data, submit your analysis jobs to the Grid, and access some restricted web pages, you will need to:

 After your registration with LCG for the Atlas VO has been approved and also your voms roles approved, you can then check that everything is working by doing:

-# NOTE: This should be done on lxplus, not your local computer
+# NOTE: This should be done on lxplus or the Tier-3 machine on which you

 setupATLAS